surifirstpin/biplus_documentation/docs/Views.md

 			"visualise": "true"
 		},
 ```
 - When **drilling on a measure,** the new query will show the data set that contributed to the measure.
-For example,  when drilling on a Revenue Account it shows all sum,avg,max,min,count of the bonus-points.
+For example,  when drilling on a Revenue Account it shows the bonus-points.

 ```
 {